 The Battle of Secessionville was a failed Union attempt to advance against Charleston, South Carolina on June 16, 1862.

 Three days after the surrender of Fort Sumter and the beginning of the American Civil War, President Abraham Lincoln declared a naval blockade of all Southern ports.
-Lincoln’s goal, inspired by General Winfield Scott’s Anaconda Plan, was to strangle the Confederacy economically by restricting commerce with foreign nations.
+Lincoln’s goal was inspired by the Anaconda Plan, a scheme devised by General Winfield Scott to strangle the Confederacy economically by restricting commerce with foreign nations.

 In November 1861, a Union naval squadron commanded by Flag Officer Samuel F. Du Pont overpowered two Confederate forts at the mouth of Port Royal Sound.
 Du Pont’s victory at the Battle of Port Royal enabled Brigadier General Thomas W. Sherman to land a 12,000-man federal invasion force and take control of Hilton Head Island between the Confederacy’s two foremost Atlantic ports—Charleston, South Carolina, and Savannah, Georgia.